speedment/speedment/README.md

 ```

 ### Database centric
 Speedment is using the database as the source-of-truth, both when it comes to the domain model and the actual data itself.
-Perfect if you are tired of
-configuring and debuging complex ORMs.
+Perfect if you are tired of configuring and debuging complex ORMs.
 After all, your data is more important than programming tools, is it not?

 ### Code generation
 Speedment inspects your database and can automatically generate code that reflects the latest state of your database.
-Perfect if you
-have changed the data structure (like columns or tables) in your database.
-Optionally, you can change the way code is generated
-using an intuitive GUI or programatically using your own code.
+Perfect if you have changed the data structure (like columns or tables) in your database.
+Optionally, you can change the way code is generated [using an intuitive GUI](https://github.com/speedment/speedment/wiki/Tutorial:-Get-started-with-the-GUI)! or programatically using your own code.

 ### Development Status
 Speedment is still very early and we are currently moving in large blocks from the existing closed source product.